whatisAI/Classification_Adds/README.md

 1. Create a corpus from a number of job postings.
-    - This implies scraping the web.
-For this I used the notebook by https://jessesw.com/Data-Science-Skills/  , which uses the package BeautifulSoup.
+    - This implies scraping the web for job postings.

 2. Create bag-of-word features using Tf-idf.
 I have used 1,2 and 3-gram bag of words.
 This is done using TfidfVectorizer from sklearn.feature_extraction.text